abyssswatcher/gobarber-api/README.md

    $ yarn
    ```

-2. Create an empty database in postgres with name "gobarber".
+2. Create an empty database in postgreSQL with name "gobarber".

-3. Export all env vars:
-   * GOBARBER_DB_HOST: database host.
-   * GOBARBER_DB_USERNAME: database authentication username.
-   * GOBARBER_DB_PASSWORD: database authentication password.
-   * GOBARBER_DB_NAME: database name, if you did follow step 2 will be "gobarber".
-   * GOBARBER_JWT_SECRET_KEY: just an unique in the world and secure string, i recommend a hash of this string.
+3. Create .env file in root directory, use .env.example file for env vars keys.

 4. Migrate database.